PatrickBN/CYBR8420_Team5/Code Review/Readme.md

 The list of CWEs we are concerned about:

-1. CWE-290: Authentication Bypass by Spoofing
+1. CWE-290: Authentication Bypass by Spoofing (User Logon)
-2. CWE-603: Use of Client-Side Authentication
+2. CWE-603: Use of Client-Side Authentication (User Logon)
-3. CWE-200: Exposure of Sensitive Information to an Unauthorized Actor
+3. CWE-200: Exposure of Sensitive Information to an Unauthorized Actor (could be any really)
-4. CWE-522: Insufficiently Protected Credentials
+4. CWE-522: Insufficiently Protected Credentials (Secure Code)
-5. CWE-269: Improper Privilege Management
+5. CWE-269: Improper Privilege Management (Secure Code)
+6. CWE-267: Privilege Defined With Unsafe Actions (Secure Payments)